New Century Party

 The Saskatchewan Century Corps

-• A Crown Corp, mandated to employ and deliver paid training, credential pathways.
+• A Crown Corp, mandated to employ while delivering paid training and credential pathways.
+It is to act as the merge lane into the new economy.

 • Use master agreements to place crews across ministries, crowns, co-ops, and municipalities.